 For organizations wanting to group data together by subject or department, it is recommended to set up Parent Assessments prior to importing Grade data.

 As shown above, there is a Parent Assessment with 27 assessments that fall under it.
-When doing an initial search for grades, all 27 assessments will combine in a chart and display an Average score, as determined by the calculate set on the Parent Assessment.
+When doing an initial search for grades, all 27 assessments will combine in a chart and display an Average score, as determined by the calculation set on the Parent Assessment.

 Parenting courses with calculations will require a gradebook upload to occur before the visualization will display.
 It is recommended to add parenting calculations at the end of the school day, prior to the overnight upload of gradebook data.